repinel/Mangue/README.md

 Mangue - Online Manga Reader
 =====================

 The Mangue is a reader for online mangas avaliable at [Manga Panda](http://www.mangapanda.com).
+It needs access to the internet to work.

 ![Logo](https://raw.githubusercontent.com/repinel/Mangue/master/images/mangue_logo.jpg)